gaewebdesign/cs197project/README.md

 MYSQL commands
-mysql -uroot -pYourPassword < pasadena.sqk
+mysql -uroot -pYourPassword < pasadena.sql

 From mysql
-verify the database/tables/info are there
+verify the database/tables/data  are there

 to run the Server
 npm run devStart